-In the event of an emergency, St. Mary's University will initiate and provide, without delay, immediate notifications to the appropriate segment(s) of the University community upon the confirmation of a significant emergency or dangerous situation involving an immediate threat to the health or safety of students, employees, and visitors.

-- 2. Upon confirmation of a significant emergency or dangerous situation involving an immediate threat to the health or safety of students or employees occurring on campus, the St. Mary's University Police Department will be responsible for determining if an Immediate (emergency) Notification is warranted, essentially confirming the emergency and immediately notifying the campus community. - 3.
+- 1. In the event of an emergency, St. Mary's University will initiate and provide, without delay, immediate notifications to the appropriate segment(s) of the University community upon the confirmation of a significant emergency or dangerous situation involving an immediate threat to the health or safety of students, employees, and visitors. - 2.
+Upon confirmation of a significant emergency or dangerous situation involving an immediate threat to the health or safety of students or employees occurring on campus, the St. Mary's University Police Department will be responsible for determining if an Immediate (emergency) Notification is warranted, essentially confirming the emergency and immediately notifying the campus community. - 3.
 If an immediate (emergency) notification is needed, it is sent to members of the University community via email and a StMU Alert.
-The content of the message will be developed, and the message will be sent by the University Police Department.
-University Police will send the message to the St. Mary's University community or to the appropriate segment of the community, if the threat is limited to a particular building or segment of the population.
+The content of the message will be developed, and the message will be sent by the appropriate University Department.
+The message will be sent to the St. Mary's University community or to the appropriate segment of the community, if the threat is limited to a particular building or segment of the population.

-Subsequent messages will also follow the above-described process and the same systems and will be sent by the University Police Department.
+Subsequent or follow-up messages will also follow the above-described process and the same systems and will be sent by the University Police Department.

-The St. Mary's University Police Department will, without delay, and considering the safety of the University community, determine the content of the notification and initiate the notification, unless doing so will, in the professional judgement of law enforcement personnel, compromise efforts to assist a victim or to contain, respond to or otherwise mitigate the emergency.
+The St. Mary's University Police Department will, without delay, and considering the safety of the University community, determine the content of the notification and initiate the notification, unless doing so will, in the professional judgement of responsible authorities, compromise efforts to assist a victim or to contain, respond to or otherwise mitigate the emergency.